ainalmalek/UrbanMart_E-commerce_Sales_Profitability_Analytics/README.md

 ## ❓ Problem Statement

-The company has a large volume of e-commerce transaction data but lacks a consolidated view of its **sales performance and profitability**.

-Management needs to understand:

-- How is the company's overall sales performance?
-- Which products and categories are driving revenue and profit?
-- Which regions perform best, and where are the opportunities?
-- Who are the highest-value customers?
-- How concentrated is revenue among high-value customers?
-- Are discounts increasing sales without negatively affecting profitability?
-- What factors are driving profit and profit margin?
+### Business Problem / Objective

+UrbanMart wants to better understand its sales and profitability performance across products, categories, regions, and customers.
+As sales are generated through multiple products and channels, the company needs a data-driven analysis to identify what drives revenue and profit, understand customer and regional performance, and evaluate the impact of discounts on sales and profitability.
+The analysis will provide actionable insights to support better pricing, product, customer, and sales strategies.

 ### Main Problem Statement